kevindees/ie7_pseudo_elements/README.md

 Created by [Kevin Dees](http://kevindees.cc)

+Becuase IE7 is going to be around for some time.
+This script was made to give us just a little pseudo-element support until IE7 goes away.

+If you feel you can hep with this project hit me up here or on twitter as @kevindees.
+Enjoy!

 Using
 ======
 - Add "iea" or "ieb" as a new selector after pseudo-element in your CSS rule.
-- iea is for selectors ending in :after
+- iea is for selectors ending in :after or ::after
-- ieb is for selectors ending in :before
+- ieb is for selectors ending in :before or ::before
 - Then add the script to the bottom of your site before the &lt;/body&gt; tag.

 Example